FinnArundel/boscode-doc/pseudocode.md

 Consider this algorithm

 ```
-BEGIN

-END
 ```

 1. Draw an algorithm flowchart
 2. Complete a desk check
-2. What is the output after the fragment of code has been executed?
+3. What is the output after the fragment of code has been executed?
+4. The control structures which form the basic building blocks of all algorithms are: sequence, binary selection, multiway selection, pre-test repetition, post-test repetition, for...next loops and use of subroutines.
+What are the control structures in this algorithm?
 ___